Guarantee the success of your E-commerce Platform with excellent Customer Onboarding

 5. Measure your performance

 As soon as you start rolling out to your customers, you should be measuring customer behaviour too.
 This qualitative click data can be combined with qualitative experience data, showing you how to adjust about onboarding strategy if needed.
-This is easy to do and will immediately give you valuable insights about how to improve the onboarding.
+In my experience, this is easy to do and will immediately give you valuable insights about how to improve the onboarding.

-Always define SMART objectives and use Google Analytics, or a similar tool, to measure progress.
+I always define SMART objectives together with my clients, and use Google Analytics, or a similar tool, to measure progress.
 This objective can be a specific increase in orders placed online within a set number of months, or getting a higher percentage of customers to return to the site each week.

 6. Provide incentives

 Providing incentives can be a very effective tool when you want to motivate people to change the way they do things.
-To encourage their customers to favour their new online shop, some brands offer vouchers for online orders, discounts on products online, or freebies with their first online order.
+So if you want your customers to start ordering from the new web shop instead of through offline sales channels, make sure they have good reasons to do so.
+Incentives I’ve seen used successfully are vouchers for online orders, discounts on products online, or freebies with your first online order.

 7. Align with your other channels